CSAFE-ISU/cmcR/README.md

 ## Example

-We will illustrate the package functionality here.
-This intended to be a concise demonstration, so please refer to the package vignettes available under the “Articles” tab of the [package website](https://csafe-isu.github.io/cmcR/index.html) for more detailed information.
+We will illustrate the package’s functionality here.
+This is intended to be a concise demonstration, so please refer to the package vignettes available under the “Articles” tab of the [package website](https://csafe-isu.github.io/cmcR/index.html) for more detailed information.